-However, marketers who are new to the channel can get hung up on a few of direct mail’s negatives.
-Chief among them: price.
+However, marketers who are new to direct mail marketing strategies can get hung up on a few of the negatives.
+And the chief among them is — direct mail cost.

 Direct mail nets response rates 10 to 30 times that of all digital channels combined, according to the Data & Marketing Association.
 As for ROI, US marketers sell $2,095 in goods for every $167 spent on direct mail (that’s a 1,255% return on investment).

 And, with a few tricks up your sleeve you can reduce your direct mail budget.

 What Is a Direct Mail Budget Made of?